Recommended Sodium Intake

 Salt alternatives (not substitutes!)

 There are many salt alternatives, including flavorful spices and seasonings.
 However, “classic” salt substitutes simply switch out sodium for another mineral, potassium.
 Unfortunately, that’s also a problem when you have chronic kidney disease.
-It’s important to steer clear of salt substitutes made with potassium.
+It’s important to steer clear of salt substitutes made with potassium if your dietitian or doctor has recommended a low potassium diet.

 Salty foods to watch out for